-FAIR HEARING: If you do not agree with the District’s decision regarding your application or the result of verification, you may discuss it with AVUHSD Food Services.
+FAIR HEARING — If you do not agree with the decision regarding your application or the result of verification, you may discuss it with AVUHSD Food Services.
 You also have the right to a fair hearing.
 A fair hearing may be requested by calling or writing the following school official:

 Your children may qualify for free or reduced price meals if your household income falls at or below the limits on this chart.
 Note: The AVUHSD does not charge for reduced price meals.